Home >> Industrial products >> Peruvian ginseng-Maca

 Introduction

 Maca herb grows high in the harsh climate of the Andes Mountains in South America at elevations up to 15,000 feet.
 It is one of the few plants that can be cultivated here.
-For more than two millennia, native Peruvians have used Maca root as food and medicine, to promote endurance and improve energy, vitality, sexual virility and fertility.
+For more than two millennia, native Peruvians have used Maca root as food and salutary herb, to promote endurance and improve energy, vitality, sexual virility and fertility.

 maca gemalen wortel Photo: Most commonly the Maca is dried and ground for usage.
 Maca is the only cultivated cruciferous species which produces starch.